gavD/mitty_the_kitty/README.md

 Plaforms
 --

-Developed on Mac and Windows using an Arduboy FX.
+Developed on Mac and Windows in [Arduino IDE](https://www.arduino.cc/en/software) using an [Arduboy FX](https://www.arduboy.com/shop/p/arduboy-fx) (I bought one from CoolComponents after the one I built myself failed with a sheared USB socket on the Leonardo board).

 Target platform: [Arduboy](https://www.arduboy.com/)